-Imagine walking into a bustling metropolis where billions of dollars flow every second—an invisible undercurrent of illicit money changing hands.
+Imagine walking into a bustling metropolis where billions of dollars flow every second, an invisible undercurrent of illicit money changing hands.
 This unseen world of money laundering impacts economies globally, enabling criminals to convert ill-gotten gains into legitimate assets.
 Today, the fight against money laundering has become more crucial than ever.
 From global crackdowns to the rise of cryptocurrency, financial systems are constantly evolving to combat these activities.
 In this article, we’ll explore the staggering scale of the problem and highlight critical trends shaping the future of anti-money laundering efforts worldwide.

 Editor’s Choice: Key Global Money Laundering Figures

-- The European Union uncovered that approximately €200 billion is laundered through EU countries every year, significantly affecting the integrity of its financial system.
+- The European Union uncovered that approximately €715 billion to €1.87 trillion is laundered through EU countries every year, significantly affecting the integrity of its financial system.

-- The US Department of the Treasury revealed that 74% of major money laundering schemes involved real estate transactions, with billions funneled through luxury properties.
+- The U.S. Department of the Treasury revealed that 74% of major money laundering schemes involved real estate transactions, with billions funneled through luxury properties.

 Scale of Global Money Laundering Activities